545659928/FPrimePrism/Artifacts/README.md

 1. Copy your *F Prime* proj folder in root
 2. Change source F' project path in *.config*
 3. `$ bash run.sh`
-4. Drag & drop the target *P Prime* proj specified in *.config*
+4. Drag & drop the target *P Prime* project specified in *.config*

 ## Notes
-* Due to the concept of realizing this tool as web app, this tool will download topology file everytime you change the view
+* Due to the constraints of the web application, this tool will download topology file everytime you change the view